cisnlp/code-specific-neurons/README.md

 ### code-logitlens

 To interpret latent embeddings, we use the [logit lens](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens).
-We implement our version of Logit Lens in `compute_lens.ipynb`.
+We implement our version of Logit Lens in `code-logitlens/compute_lens.ipynb`.
 It uses the [datasets/parallel](datasets/parallel) and sets one language as the input language and the other as the output language.
 It then performs translation tasks, recording the decoded tokens along with their probabilities and ranks.

 ### code-mexa
 To calculate cross-lingual alignment between programming languages, we use MEXA.
+MEXA leverages [datasets/parallel](datasets/parallel) to compute alignment between a pivot language and the remaining languages.
+We use the [MEXA codebase](https://github.com/cisnlp/MEXA) and implement our code in `code-mexa/compute_mexa.ipynb`.

 ### code-lape